 We do not anticipate much of an exodus of laborers from this part of the country to Panama, but the conditions in that interesting part of the western hemisphere are, nevertheless, of general interest.

-According to consular reports, business will probably be good there for the next 10 years.
-The Panamans are allve to their opportunities.
-Monopolies in the necessaries of life have been forbldden; cattle, for breeding purposes, ce, guana, plants, seeds, machinery and materials for printing books have been placed on the free list-in short. almost every article or product necessary to the development of the country.
+According to consular reports, business will probably he good there for the next 10 years.
+The Panamans are alive to their opportunities.
+Monopolies in the necessaries of life have been forbidden; cattle, for breeding purposes, ice, guana, plants, seeds, machinery and materials for printing books have been placed on the free list-in short, almost every article or product necessary to the development of the country.
 The National Assembly has commenced to devise means for improving the country.
-Mansions and palaces, ourthouses, police stations, school houses and other public buildings will be erected; rouds are to be constructed; bridges are to be built across the streams, lighthouses are to be erected at the ports, rivers and harbors are to be cleaned, cities are to be lighted, and a general system of improvement is to be inaugurated.
-But with all this in prospect, Americans are warned that they will find food and other living expenses abnormally high.
-They will also find the health conditions bad.
-It is first recently that attention has been paid to sanitation.
+Mansions and palaces, courthouses, police stations, school houses and other public buildings will be erected; roads are to be constructed; bridges are to be built across the streams, lighthouses are to be erected at the ports, rivers and harbors are to be cleaned, cities are to be lighted, and a general system of improvement is to be inaugurated.